Robin Bormuth: Career

 On 3 August 2020, after seven years with Fortuna Düsseldorf, Bormuth joined 2.
 Bundesliga side Karlsruher SC on a free transfer.
 He signed a two-year deal.

 On 19 April 2022, Bormuth signed a two-year contract with SC Paderborn, effective 1 July 2022.
 After playing one DFB-Pokal game for Paderborn and remaining on the bench in the first five league games of the season, on 22 August 2022 he moved on loan to Kaiserslautern.

+On 30 June 2025, Bormuth moved to 1.
+FC Saarbrücken.